Dates lysine-arginine content for herpes management

 Lysine can help prevent or treat cold sores, which are blisters caused by the virus HSV-1, also known as herpes.

 Lysine works by blocking the growth of HSV-1, which needs another amino acid called arginine to multiply and infect cells.
-Lysine can only be obtained through diet, and can be found in a variety of a good source of protein foods like milk and cheese, fish, eggs, meat, and poultry.
+Lysine can only be obtained through diet, and can be found in multiple rich in protein foods like milk, cheese and yogurt, fish, eggs, meat, and poultry.

 Dates are a low source of lysine, an essential amino acid that is important for protein synthesis, collagen formation, and immune function.